-- 5. Describe any potential cumulative impacts that may result from past, present or reasonably foreseeable future actions (beneficial or adverse).
+5. Describe any potential cumulative impacts that may result from past, present or reasonably foreseeable future actions (beneficial or adverse).

 Cumulative project impacts would not be significant or occur at a regional scale, and are consistent with those described in the RC PEIS (Section 4.9, Cumulative Impacts).
 Because the proposed restoration is restoring natural habitat structure and function, the Trustees expect that there will be long-term beneficial cumulative effects on resources in the Project Area under the proposed action (Preferred Alternative).
-Beneficial cumulative impacts to resources would likely be greater with implementation of both Clear Creek Floodgate Replacement and Road Decommissioning projects (Preferred Alternative) rather than just one project (Non-preferred-Floodgate Replacement Project), due to the increased scale and scope of the restoration. - There may be long-term adverse impacts to the physical and biological resources of the project area were the no action alternative selected because the restoration would not occur.
-However, relative to the magnitude of adverse ecological impacts that currently exist in the affected area, the adverse cumulative impacts of the no action alternative are not expected to be significant. - 6.
-Describe the public outreach and/or opportunities for public comment that have taken place to this point.
+Beneficial cumulative impacts to resources would likely be greater with implementation of both Clear Creek Floodgate Replacement and Road Decommissioning projects (Preferred Alternative) rather than just one project (Non-preferred-Floodgate Replacement Project), due to the increased scale and scope of the restoration.

+There may be long-term adverse impacts to the physical and biological resources of the project area were the no action alternative selected because the restoration would not occur.
+However, relative to the magnitude of adverse ecological impacts that currently exist in the affected area, the adverse cumulative impacts of the no action alternative are not expected to be significant.

+- 6. Describe the public outreach and/or opportunities for public comment that have taken place to this point.
 Are any future opportunities for public input anticipated?
-The Draft RP/NEPA Evaluation, including the draft Inclusion Analysis, was made available to the public for a 30-day review and comment period.
-There were no comments received, and therefore, no substantive changes were made to the RP/NEPA Evaluation and the Inclusion Analysis.
-As such, the Trustees will not prepare any further NEPA analysis or seek a Finding of No Significant Impact (FONSI) or Record of Decision (ROD) for the proposed action, and the Final RP/NEPA Evaluation and Inclusion Analysis will be released to the public. - 7.
+The Draft RP/NEPA Evaluation, including this draft Inclusion Analysis, will be made available to the public for review and comment.
+All comments on the Draft RP/NEPA Evaluation and Inclusion Analysis will be addressed prior to finalization and approval of the Final RP/NEPA Evaluation.
+If after the public comment period, and review of any additional information, it is determined that no substantive changes are needed to the RP/NEPA Evaluation, the Trustees will not prepare any further NEPA analysis or seek a Finding of No Significant Impact (FONS) or Record of Decision (ROD) for the proposed action, and the RP/NEPA Evaluation will be finalized. - 7.
 Have any public comments raised issues of scientific/environmental controversy?
 Please describe.

 To date, the Trustees have not received public comments raising issues of scientific/environmental controversy.
-There were no public comments received on the Draft RP/NEPA Evaluation and Inclusion Analysis. - 8.
+All public comments on the Draft RP/NEPA Evaluation and Inclusion Analysis will be addressed prior to finalization and approval of the Final RP/NEPA Evaluation. - 8.
 Describe the most common positive and negative public comments on issues other than scientific controversy described above in Question 7.

 The proposed restoration activities are similar to those that have been occurring throughout the Pacific coast for many years, and the public has generally been supportive of spending restoration funding (including CERCLA and OPA NRDA settlement funds) on on-the-ground restoration projects, especially those associated with restoring natural resources and services lost.
-There were no additional public comments received on the Draft RP/NEPA Evaluation and Inclusion Analysis.
+Any common positive and negative public comments received on the Draft RP/NEPA Evaluation and this draft Inclusion Analysis will be addressed and summarized in the Final RP/NEPA Evaluation which will be made available to the public.